Jim Pyne

-James M. Pyne (born 23 November 1971) is an American businessman and former professional football player who is the co-founder of Wheels Up.
-He has also served as the chief partnership officer of the Tampa Bay Buccaneers.
+James M. Pyne (born November 23, 1971) is an American former professional football player.
+He played as a guard and center for nine seasons in the National Football League (NFL).
+He is the co-founder of Wheels Up and has also served as the chief partnership officer of the Tampa Bay Buccaneers.

-As a former American college and professional football player, Pyne played as an offensive lineman in the National Football League (NFL) for nine seasons.
-He also played college football for Virginia Tech, and earned All-American honors.
-Drafted by the Buccaneers, Pyne became a reliable starter for the Tampa Bay Buccaneers, Detroit Lions, Cleveland Browns and Philadelphia Eagles of the NFL.
-After playing in the NFL, Pyne became an assistant coach for the Tampa Bay Buccaneers from 2003 to 2004 and for the New Orleans Saints in 2005.
+Pyne played college football for Virginia Tech, and earned All-American honors.
+Selected by Tampa Bay in the seventh round of the 1994 NFL draft, he became a reliable starter for the Buccaneers, Detroit Lions, Cleveland Browns and Philadelphia Eagles.
+After playing in the NFL, Pyne became an assistant coach for the Buccaneers from 2003 to 2004 and for the New Orleans Saints in 2005.

 Early life and education

 Pyne was born in Milford, Massachusetts.
 He attended Milford High School and Choate Rosemary Hall in Wallingford, Connecticut, and played high school football for the Milford Scarlet Hawks and the Choate Judges.